kinshukpandala/kinshukpandala/README.md

 ## Some side projects
 + [scano] - QR Ticketing and Automation System
-> fast QR checkin & validation • automated mailing service • formless registrations
+> fast QR checkin & validation • automated mailing service • formless registrations\
-> currently in a trial phase
+> currently in a development phase

 + [QUENCH] - self automated Water Vending Machine
 > built a real-time dashboard with a delay of 1ms\